FOSSEE/st-scripts/getting_started_with_strings/script.rst

 ..
 R14

 a[0] gives us the first character in the string.
-The indexing starts from 0 for the first character and goes up to (n-1) for the last character,where 'n' is the total number of characters in a string.
+The indexing starts from 0 for the first character and goes up to (n-1) for the last character, where 'n' is the total number of characters in a string.
 We can access the strings from the end using negative indices

 ..
 L15